 The Bible only speaks of gender in terms of relationship.
 Grasping this helps us to reject sterotypes and culture-born traditions in understanding gender.
 The purpose of the gift is to shatter our independence and foster our interdependence.
 The closer the relationship, the more gender comes into play, in family, church and, of course, marriage.

 - Mark 10:6–8, joining Genesis 1:27 and 2:24; 1Timothy 2:8-12

 - God Made the Genders with Asymmetry to Love Each Other Differently.

 Men and women are equal but made with different souls, and different callings on those souls, resulting in different ways to love each other with different bodies.
-The Apostle Paul identifies these asymmetries in his letters.
-He shows us how to read the gender-creation account of Genesis.
-The asymmetries and equality tell us deep truths about God and about ourselves, and guide us in conducting our relationships.
+The Apostle Paul shows us how to read the gender-creation account of Genesis by describing these asymmetries in his letters.
+The asymmetries and equality tell us deep truths about God and about ourselves, and they guide us in conducting our relationships.

 - Genesis 2 (noting three distinctions of Origin, Order, and Intent); 1Timothy 2:12-13; 1Corinthians 11:3-5, 7-10; Ephesians 5:22–27